ahmedabozekry100-droid/AI-Powered-E-commerce-Customer-Service-Agent/README.md

 ### Example 2: Order Tracking

 👤 CUSTOMER: Where is my stuff?
 My order number is ORD-999.

 ⚙️ SYSTEM: Looking up order ORD-999...

 🤖 AGENT: Your order ORD-999 is currently processing.
 We will update you as soon as it ships!

 ### Example 3: Quantity-Based Pricing

 👤 CUSTOMER: Hello, I would like to inquire how much 5 Coffee Mugs cost to buy?

 ⚙️ SYSTEM: Searching catalog for 'Coffee Mug'...

 🤖 AGENT: To buy 5 Coffee Mugs, it would cost a total of $75.00 (each mug is $15.00).
 We currently have 19 in stock, so you are good to go!
 Let me know if you would like help with anything else.

 ### Example 4: Quantity-Stocks Tracking

+👤 CUSTOMER: Greetings, How many Black hoodies and Coffee Mugs are there?

+⚙️ SYSTEM: Searching catalog for 'Black hoodie'...

+⚙️ SYSTEM: Searching catalog for 'Coffee Mug'...

+🤖 AGENT: Greetings!
+We currently have 12 Black Hoodies and 19 Coffee Mugs in stock.

+Please let me know if you have any other questions or if you'd like help placing an order!

 ## How It Works